 Building on the legacy of the original Nest Cam, the IQ packs in improved hardware and new features.
 Namely the field leading 4K camera sensor that allows the camera to zoom in on faces and recognize them as a familiar person or a stranger.
 It also delivers crystal clear video clips and one of the highest quality live video streams we tested.
 This makes the IQ perfect for almost any application.
-The big caveat is that you get almost no monitoring services without a subscription ($10/month or $100 upfront for a year).
+The big caveat is that you get almost no monitoring services without a subscription.
 Without the subscription you get 3 hours of video history and that's it.
 If you're not interested in facial recognition we'd recommend the original Nest Cam.
 It offers the same level of performance, minus the facial recognition abilities, at a much lower price.

 Nest Cam IQ Review